Best Sander to Remove Paint

 I think this is one of the most important features when it comes to sanding painted surfaces.
 Ensure the vacuum attachment stays attached, and the dust bag/canister collects most of the dust.

 Another thing to pay attention to is an option to attach the shop vac.
 Even better, make sure you’re using a HEPA filter with your shop vac as well.

 I don’t think I have to explain this one.
 Working long hours with a sander shouldn’t leave your hands numb so look for one with vibration control for more comfortable sanding and more control.

 When choosing the best sander to remove paint, you want something that will do the job fast and hustle-free.
 All of these sanders are great tools and will do the job in question without a doubt.
 They all have amazing user reviews and will last ages.

-Bosch Devs 1250 would be my pick in this case as it has nearly all of the Festool’s features at half of the price.
+Bosch GET75-6N would be my pick in this case as it has nearly all of the Festool’s features at half of the price.
 And it’s more versatile compared to a belt sander.